 This email (including any attachments) is considered confidential and intended only for the use of the adressee.
 It may contain information covered by legal, professional or other privilege, which privilege is not lost or waived by reason of mistaken transmission thereof.
-At present, the integrity of e-mail across the Internet cannot be guaranteed and messages sent via his medium are potentially at risk.
+At present, the integrity of e-mail across the Internet cannot be guaranteed and messages sert via his medium are potentially at risk.
 The recipient should scan any attached files for viruses.
-All liability arising as a result of the use of his medium to copying, disclosure, modification, distribution and/or publication of, or any unauthorized action taken in relation to this message or its attachments is prohibited and may be unlawful and an infringement of copyright.
+All liability arising as a result of the use of his medium to transmit information by or to AATF is excluded to the extent permitted by law.
+This message is intended only for the named recipient.
+If you have received this message in error, please return it to the sender and then delete the email and destroy all copies of it.
+If you are not the intended recipient, any form of reproduction, dissemination, copying, disclosure, modification, distribution and/or publication of, or any unauthorized action taken in relation to this message or its attachments is prohibited and may be unlawful and an infringement of copyright.